Administrivia / How to Collect Tropes

 - What Genre and subgenre does the story fall into?
 If it's a video game, what Video Game Genre is it?
 Which genre-specific tropes listed on the genre page can be found in this work?

 - What unusual aspects of the work do you usually try to interest others with?
 Is there a trope for that?
-If you can't find it, try asking at Lost and Found.
+If you can't find it, try asking at the Trope Finder.

 And one more thing: